Juicestus/Juicestus/README.md

-Software Engineer at [WebCreek](https://webcreek.com) working on [TrainBeyond](https://trainbeyond.com).
+Software engineer at [WebCreek](https://webcreek.com) working on [TrainBeyond](https://trainbeyond.com).

-Robot Build Director and ex.
-Software Director at [TexasTorque](https://github.com/texastorque).
+Robot build director and former software director at [TexasTorque](https://github.com/texastorque).

 You can find more about me on [my website](https://justusl.com/).